Observation model construction for usage with bru()

 ofINLA::control.family

-options- options
+options- tag

 A bru_options options object or a list of options passed on to